Davin's Dark Ale:

 - Put your grain into a mashing bag and tie closed but leave lots of room for the grain to move about (think about how a tea bag works).

 - When it reaches temperature, gradually lower the mashing bag with the grain into the liquid in the boiler and gently swirl it / agitate it to prevent the grain clumping.

 - Gently pour the boiling water over the grain so as not to disturb any of the grain.
-Try pouring the water through a sieve to spread the flow.
 Keep going until your sparging has added 2 gallons of liquid in the boiler / mashtun.